 Likewise, there is the parable of Lazarus (Luke 16:19-31).
 Hard to say that does not look like the traditional hell; again, we run the risk of literalizing a metaphor.

 Biblically, that is the best defense for annihilationism.
 Scanning the concordance, all I found were metaphors regarding Sheol (Isaiah 14:9-10, Daniel 12:1-2).
-The idea of an eternal punishment was only really concretely promoted by one verse outside of Revelation, Isaiah 66:24.
+The idea of an eternal punishment is concretely promoted by only one verse outside of Revelation, Isaiah 66:24.

 The evidence is not conclusive; it is a lot of circumstantial evidence for the retributive view.

-I do not think annihilationism is a doctrine that will ever be totally flushed from the Christian conscious.
+Annihilationism is a doctrine that will never be totally flushed from the Christian conscious.
 Contemporary believers have a different sense of humor these days.
 Yet, I wonder if the revelation matches the view.

 “the doors of Hell are locked from the inside”